Murphyyork/Lambda-Project/README.md

         return Application(self.function.substitute(rules), self.argument.substitute(rules))
 ```

-The reduction method is more complicated.
+The reduction method is more complicated, let us especially pay close attention to reduction when the function is an abstraction.
 The first part makes sure that the argument on which the functions is applied, does not occur in the function itself, as that can lead to different variables symbolized by the same character.
 This substitution is called capture-avoiding substitution:
 ```python
         if f"{self.argument}" in f"{self.function.body}" and f"{self.argument}" != f"{self.function.variable}":
             self.function = self.function.substitute({f"{self.argument}" : "t"})